 Undertaking all practicable measures to prevent a dust nuisance from the rehabilitated area, including but not limited to watering of exposed soil to prevent production of dust.

-If this work is required outside of spring or autumn, the area can be suitably mulched or covered with another form of material to supress dust from the area until it is appropriate to re sow grass.
+If this work is required outside of spring or autumn, the area may be suitably mulched or covered with another form of material to supress dust from the area until it is appropriate to re sow grass.

 The rehabilitated grassed areas shall be monitored and maintained to ensure they are functioning appropriately for a period of 24 months following rehabilitation being completed.